 Colorado’s Deepest Snowpack

 Buffalo Pass is home to one of Colorado’s deepest snowpacks.
-A 100-inch base isn’t out of the ordinary for up on the Pass come mid-February for the Pass.
-Our special use permit, issued in 1983, from the Medicine Bow-Routt National Forest allows us the opportunity to take you into this remarkable powder factory.
+A 100-inch snow base isn’t out of the ordinary for up on the Pass come mid-February.
+Our special use permit, issued in 1983 from the Medicine Bow-Routt National Forest allows us the opportunity to take you into this remarkable powder factory.
 We are very fortunate to call this place home.